← Back to list

 The personal angle

 I've spent a lot of hands-on time working in, administering, and integrating with Salesforce, MS Dynamics, and SAP Sales Cloud.
 Tinker CRM is partly an exercise in distilling what actually makes those platforms feel good to administer—and what's just incidental complexity—then rebuilding the good parts on a stack that's a joy to vibe-code against.
+It's server-rendered Blade with hand-written CSS and vanilla JS—no build step—so the whole thing stays legible and freely evolvable.